 Note that the vector of observable variables that explains default, $z{i,t}$, differs from the vector of observable variables that explains the choice of the type of loan and the loan-amount, $x{i,t}$.
 This is an intentional feature of the model and it is necessary for identification.
 The reason is because choice models that include an endogenous variable (for example, default in this model) affected by sample selection into different groups (for example, the type of loan chosen by agents in this model) are ill-identified if the same exact vector of variables explains both the endogenous variable choice and the sample selection choice (Vella, 1998).
 Therefore it is useful if there are at least a few variables that affect sample selection (the loan choice, in this case), but do not affect the default decision directly.
-In our application there are actually some valid candidates for this role of instruments that affect loan choice, but not default.
-Note that although for simplicity of exposition all the variables are indexed as being observed at time t, in fact loans have a maturity of several periods (typically, around 1 or 2 years) and therefore the decision of loan choice happened before the repayment period.
-For this reason it is natural to use the lagged value of some variables as an explanation for loan choice and loan amount (for example, unemployment in the past year), but use the contemporary value of the same variables as an explanation for default.
+In our application there are some valid candidates for this role of instruments that affect loan choice, but not default.
+Note that although for simplicity of exposition all the variables are indexed as being observed at the survey time t, in fact loans have a maturity of several periods (typically, around 1 or 2 years) and therefore the decision of loan choice happened before the repayment period.
+Therefore it is natural to use the lagged value of some variables as an explanation for loan choice and loan amount (for example, unemployment in the past year), but use the contemporary value of the same variables as an explanation for default.
 This choice of instrumental variables for loan choice is quite intuitive in economic terms and the validity of this identification approach is often recommended for panel data estimators (Vella, 1998).

 To estimate the model it is necessary to specify the distribution of the unobservable random terms, which has some degree of subjectivity since there are several possible distributions that may provide a plausible fit.
+Unobservable factors can be thought as a mix of several elements who matter for families' decisions, but are not measured in the data.
+Such unobserved factors may include idiosyncratic preferences, the effects of geographical distance or marketing influence, the burden for the loan applicant to provide the information and legal documents requested by certain lenders, contractual costs of loans such as penalty charges or insurance fees, and even the result of negative events during the bargaining process between the loan applicant and the lenders.
 However, it is desirable that the distribution of the error term satisfies four characteristics: i) it allows for the unobserved preferences of each agent to be correlated over time, with some families being persistent in their behavior; ii) it accounts for some loan types being closer substitutes to each other, therefore the utilities of different options are correlated; iii) the agents' choice of all the distinct outcomes such as lender type, loan amount and default must be correlated, which is predicted by the theory of adverse selection of debtors (Einav, Jenkins and Levin, 2012); and, iv) the distribution should allow for an appropriate degree of heteroscedasticity, since groups are not equally affected by the unobserved shocks.
 A flexible way for achieving these desired properties is to assume the unobserved tastes for each option $\varepsilon{i,b,t}$ are given by the sum of an independent extreme valued component plus a normal random-effect that is heteroscedastic and correlated over several choices and time periods (McFadden and Train, 2000, Nevo, 2000, 2011):